Ritvik2103/microprocessor-design/README.md

   - `write_enable`: Controls write-back to the register file.
   - `zero_flag` and `carry_flag`: Indicate zero results and carry conditions.

+- **Timing Constraints:**
+  - Proper constraints have been applied to ensure robust synthesis and timing closure.
+  - Constraints defined in `microprocessor_constraints.xdc` file, included in the repository.

 ---

 ## Modules Overview